dmidlo/histdata.com-tools/docs/proposal-engine-portfolios.md

 not silently add the other engines or import their evidence.

 Retained #454 evidence historically qualified empirical motif under the legacy promotion policy.
-The #490 powered qualification campaign supersedes that permission for an exact plan: all 12 executable HistData engines are currently `insufficient_evidence` at the observed powered support, while the deferred broker-target bridge is `refused`.
-Consequently the honest powered result is no product selection.
-A plan bound to that dossier fails closed instead of constructing an executable portfolio or silently falling back to motif.
+July's first #490 powered campaign superseded that permission for its exact plan and returned no decision: all 12 executable HistData engines were `insufficient_evidence` at 18-window support, while the deferred broker-target bridge was `refused`.
+That retained dossier still fails closed instead of silently falling back to motif.

+The expanded #491 campaign freezes 96 synchronized HistData windows: 32 each for calibration, validation, and final holdout across 2024 and 2025.
+The diagonal self-excitation marked-Hawkes variant passes all ten powered hard gates.
+The full self/cross variant fails time-uniformity; the zero-excitation control fails time-uniformity and path/tail behavior.
+Only the diagonal variant is reconstruction- and ensemble-eligible.
+Other registered variants preserve their retained nonpassing decisions and cannot enter the selected product.
+Validation-fitted weights and selected engine IDs are separate declarations;
+the final holdout is evaluated once and never chooses a winner.

 Plans without a powered dossier retain the legacy v2.4 compatibility behavior and describe motif as a `single-qualified-engine`; they do not claim that ensemble-member variation is cross-model diversity.
-New qualification-aware work should bind the dossier and honor its stricter no-decision result.
+New qualification-aware work must bind the powered dossier and may select only its exact eligible engine set.

 The ensemble plan may describe more seed members than the retention policy permits the product to publish.
 Only the predeclared retained-member set is